aiven/aiven-docs/docs/products/m3db/howto/grafana.md

 ---

-Since M3DB is best for time series data, consisting of many individual metrics, then it\'s nicer to visualize the data than try to view it in a table or log.
+Since M3DB is best for time series data, consisting of many individual metrics, then it's nicer to visualize the data than try to view it in a table or log.
 Luckily, Aiven can set up the Grafana® and the integration between the two services for you.